 Communication between parents and teachers is the most vital link of communication in the school.
-We welcome the communication between parents and their child's teacher via telephone, written communication, email, and face-to-face meetings.
+We welcome the communication between parents and their child's teacher via telephone, written communication, email, and face to face meetings.
 When it is the desire of the parent to schedule a conference with the teacher, the parent is to contact that teacher directly to schedule that conference.
+In most cases a Tuesday or Thursday afternoon is best.

 The annual Parent/Teacher conferences are held with every family at the end of the first quarter to distribute and discuss the report card and any other issues pertinent at that time.
-These conferences will be scheduled via a Sign-Up Genius that will be distributed a week prior to the date.
+These conferences will be scheduled by someone from the school.
+A scheduling form will be distributed a week prior to the date.